PAP candidate’s future in limbo

 Ditoka adds that the party is confident and fully supports its list of Provisional Candidates for the Fiji 2022 General Election.

-The General-Secretary confirmed that the candidate list will be sent through to the Registrar of Political Parties in accordance to Fiji Elections Office requirements in due course.
+The General Secretary confirmed that the candidate list will be sent through to the Registrar of Political Parties in accordance with Fiji Elections Office requirements in due course.

 Advertisement